queezythegreat/arduino-cmake/README.rst

     set(Wire_RECURSE True)

 The option name should be **${LIBRARY_NAME}_RECURSE**, where in this case **LIBRARY_NAME** is equal to *Wire*.

+Arduino Libraries are not to be confused with normal static libraries (for exmaple *system libraries* or libraries created using generate_arduino_library).
+The **LIBS** option only accepts static libraries, so do not list the Arduino Libraries in that option (as you will get an error).

 Arduino Library Examples